5 Tips from a Port St Lucie Divorce Lawyer

 Some lawyers tell their clients to not talk at all to their spouse during the divorce.
 This makes absolutely no sense in 99% of the cases.
 The more spouses can discuss issues involving their own families before and during the divorce, the less each party will spend on their divorce lawyers.
 To minimize the costs of divorce, try talking to each other if possible.
 Now, do not sign anything without talking to your lawyer first.
 Your lawyer will put these agreements into a specific settlement agreement.

 For free family law legal advice and for more tips from a Port St Lucie divorce lawyer, call Tim Nies or Chris Van Riper at 772-283-8712.
-Our PSL divorce lawyers and top-notch paralegals at Van Riper and Nies Attorneys take their jobs seriously and are known for outworking opposing divorce attorneys.
+Our PSL divorce lawyers and top-notch paralegals at Van Riper and Nies Attorneys outwork opposing family law trial attorney and we take our jobs seriously.